alexcarpenter/alexcarpenter.me/src/content/pages/reading.md

 ## In-progress

-- [Four Thousand Weeks](https://www.amazon.com/Four-Thousand-Weeks-Management-Mortals/dp/0374159122): Time Management for Mortals - by Oliver Burkeman
+- [Project Hail Mary](https://amzn.to/47AHrrO): A Novel - by Andy Weir
 - [The Daily Dad](https://www.amazon.com/Daily-Dad-Meditations-Parenting-Raising/dp/0593539052/): 366 Meditations on Parenting, Love, and Raising Great Kids - by Ryan Holiday
 - [The Daily Stoic](https://www.amazon.com/Daily-Stoic-Meditations-Wisdom-Perseverance/dp/0735211736/): 366 Meditations on Wisdom, Perseverance, and the Art of Living - by Ryan Holiday